 Cover data on algal populations will be collected to estimate cover by both micro and macroalgal taxa as described above.
 Percent algal cover will be calculated as an algal indicator of productivity using a point-intercept collection methodology.
 Point intercept sampling provides an effective method to quickly estimate cover and abundance of microalgae and macroalgae.
 Presence or absence of macroalgae and macroalgae will be collected at points at three meter intervals along each sampling transect.
-Percent cover will be estimated by determining the presence of microalgae and/or macroalgae at a given point location across the transect.
-The number of times microalgae and/or macroalgae is present divided by the total number of points sampled along the transect represents the percent cover.
+Percent cover will be estimated by determining the presence of microalgae and/or macroalgae is present divided by the total number of points sampled along the transect represents the percent cover.
 Additionally the thickness of microalgae (if present) and length of the macroalgae will be measured and recorded at each sampling point.
 Thickness of microalgae is defined as a "film-like coating" of algae.
 Measurement of microalgae thickness will follow descriptions in Table 1 below.